uicestone/ZhaoSheng/wp-content/plugins/comment-guestbook/readme.txt

 10. Example guestbook widget

 == Changelog ==

+= 0.7.3 (2017-02-11) =
+* added option to ignore comment moderation in the guestbook page
+* added option to ignore name/email requirement in the guestbook page
+* fixed incorrect html code in the widget when text truncate is enabled
+* fixed displayed page number after a new comment with under some conditions
+* prepared more strings for translation
+* updated german translation
+* moved screenshots to assets folder to reduce download size

+= 0.7.2 (2017-01-21) =
+* added options to set collapsed comment forms and to set a link text for the button to expand the form
+* added options to override pagination and per page settings for the guestbook site
+* fixed option "Guestbook comment registration"
+* fixed option "Remove email field"
+* only print form styles once
+* security improvements for external links
+* added greek translation (thanks to Spirossmil, translation not fully completed yet)

+= 0.7.1 (2015-07-25) =
+* added option to add manual args for wp_comment_list function
+* fixes / improvements in truncate function
+* updated some helptexts
+* added some additional german translations

+= 0.7.0 (2015-05-25) =
+* added multi language support
+* added german translation (not fully complete yet)
+* added option to change "You must login" message

+= 0.6.9 (2015-03-28) =
+* added additional options for other pages/posts to remove mail or website field in comment form

+= 0.6.8 (2014-12-13) =
+* fixed problems with manual truncate function and unicode characters

+= 0.6.7 (2014-11-16) =
+* added automatic truncate support of texts via css
+* added unicode support for manual truncate function
+* fixed problem with special characters in textarea fields of settings page

+= 0.6.6 (2014-09-01) =
+* added option to override registration requirement for comments on guestbook pages (this option is enabled by default)
+* added option to enable/disable threaded comments on guestbook pages independent from wordpress settings
+* fixed problem that e-mail was still mandatory if e-mail field is hidden

+= 0.6.5 (2014-06-08) =
+* fixed an issue in comment list custom styles code which breaks the comment list

+= 0.6.4 (2014-06-08) =
+* added options for custom css styles in comment form and comment list
+* added option to show an additional title in front of the comment list

+= 0.6.3 (2014-04-13) =
+* added option to specify comment form args directly
+* show more number in pagination
+* small fix in truncate function
+* small css changes on admin page
+* added check if comment_callback_function exists

 = 0.6.2 (2014-03-09) =
 * added option to hide email and website form field